Leopard Gecko Enclosure Size Requirements

-Many other leopard gecko care resources recommend that leopard geckos should be permanently housed in a 10 or 20 gallon enclosure to prevent them from getting “overwhelmed” in a larger space, or stating that more room is simply “not necessary.”
+Many leopard gecko care resources recommend that leopard geckos should be permanently housed in a 10 or 20 gallon enclosure to prevent them from getting “overwhelmed” in a larger space, or stating that more room is simply “not necessary.”
 However, reptiles will utilize every inch of space that we make available to them, and larger, enriched enclosures encourage our pets to exercise more, which in turn keeps them healthier and helps them live longer.

 As the reptile hobby comes to understand our beloved reptiles better, we are realizing that they need more room than we have been giving them in the past.
 For these reasons, ReptiFiles recommends that adult leopard geckos be housed in no smaller than a 36″ x 18″ x 18″ enclosure with at least 4.5 sq ft of floor space.
 Floor space is the most important consideration here, as leos are terrestrial (ground-dwelling) lizards.
 That being said, they will often happily climb if appropriate vertical space and climbing materials are provided.

 Most leopard gecko keepers prefer to house their geckos in glass aquariums or terrariums, which are attractive and can help create a more varied temperature gradient.
 However, if you have trouble with your temperatures, wood and PVC enclosures insulate very well and are quite popular.